bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/bigo.md

 O(n log(n)) & O(log(n)): dividing/halving

 - if code employs recursion/divide-and-conquer strategy
+-
 -   what power do i need to power my base to get n

 # Time Definitions

 - **constant**: does not scale with input, will take same amount of time
+-
 - for any input size n, constant time performs same number of operations every time

--   **logarithmic**: increases number of operations it performs as logarithmic function of input size n
+-
+- **logarit
+-

--   function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn't increase very much
+- function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform
+-
 - halving
+-
 - **linear**: increases number of operations it performs as linear function of input size n
+-

--   number of additional operations needed to perform grows in direct proportion to increase in input size n
+- number of additional operations needed to perform grows in direct proportion to increase in
+-
 - **log-linear**: increases number of operations it performs as log-linear function of input size n

 -   looking over every element and doing work on each one